Microsoft Teams using Private Channels

 - a group of people in a team who want a focused space to collaborate without having to create a separate team

-- a subset of people in a team want a private channel to discuss sensitive information such as budgets, resourcing, strategic positioning, changes in policy, mergers, etc.
+- a subset of people in a couple wants a private channel to discuss sensitive information such as budgets, resourcing, strategic positioning, changes in policy, mergers, etc.

-- a management team that wants to initially plan, arrange documents and discuss information before opening it up to some or all team members.
+- a management team that wants to plan initially, arrange documents, and discuss information before opening it up to some or all team members.

 Why is this a BIG DEAL?